 Relapses happen, and it’s important to remember they’re not moral failings.
 Asking for help can be a key factor in successful and sustained recovery so don’t be afraid to turn to family and friends, as well as professionals for help.
 Being proactive and seeking help can be a pivotal point in your journey.

-Talk a therapist about your treatment options and don’t forget to ask them about how stress management techniques can assist you.
+Speak to an experienced addiction recovery center about your treatment options and don’t forget to ask them about how stress management techniques can assist you.
+For more information, please give Aquila Recovery a call at 202.618.9125 or contact us online.